rotundasoftware/steamer/README.md

 ## The power of containerization

-Because containers are in charge of managing their own manifests and loading their own data (i.e. stuffing themselves), container classes can be designed to suit any data source.
+Because containers are in charge of managing their own manifests and loading their own data (i.e. stuffing themselves), container classes can be designed to suit any data source or purpose.
 For example, you could easily define a redis container type that loads data by key name:
 ```javascript
 ssData.add( {
 	session : [ 'userId', 'permissions' ]